 The FDA has granted full or limited marketing authority for COVID-19 products based on the clinical benefit demonstrated in clinical trials, for products that have both antiviral and non-antiviral modes of action.
 However, the FDA may require specific additional evidence to grant a labeling claim of antiviral activity.
-We are planning to further develop Tafenoquine (Arakoda regimen) for treatment of COVID-19 based on the observation of trends towards accelerated recovery observed in the exploratory endpoints of a Phase II clinical trial we recently completed.
-We plan to undertake limited research activities to confirm whether Tafenoquine provides clinical benefit via an antiviral or other mechanism.
+We are planning to further develop Arakoda for treatment of COVID-19 based on the observation of trends towards accelerated recovery observed in the exploratory endpoints of a Phase II clinical trial we recently completed.
+We plan to undertake limited research activities to confirm whether tafenoquine provides clinical benefit via an antiviral or other mechanism.
 However, we cannot guarantee such efforts will confirm a direct antiviral mechanism to the satisfaction of the FDA, or that any data generated will support regulatory claims of antiviral activity in additional to whatever claims related to clinical benefit in COVID-19 treatment that the FDA may allow.
 Relatedly, the FDA required warning language to be placed on the remdesivir label related to a theoretical drug-drug interaction with other antimalarials based on in vitro (not clinical) data.
-Although we have conducted in vitro drug interactions studies of Tafenoquine versus molnupiravir, remdesivir, and paxlovid, which do not suggest the possibility of clinically meaningful antagonism, we cannot guarantee these studies will discharge any theoretical risks or concerns regulators may have (including the need for disclaimers or warning labels).
+If an appropriate commercial/academic partner can be found, we plan to conduct in vitro studies to assess whether Arakoda interacts with other products including paxlovid, molnupiravir and remdesivir - we cannot guarantee these studies will be successfully executed or provide data that will discharge any theoretical risks or concerns regulators may have (including the need for disclaimers or warning labels).

-We will rely on contract research organizations to conduct substantial portions of our clinical trials, including any future clinical trial of Arakoda Tafenoquine (Arakoda or other regimen) for non-malaria prevention indications, or Celgosivir, and as a result, we will be unable to directly control the timing, conduct and expense of all aspects of our clinical trials.
+We will rely on contract research organizations to conduct substantial portions of our clinical trials, including any future clinical trial of Arakoda or Celgosivir, and as a result, we will be unable to directly control the timing, conduct and expense of all aspects of our clinical trials.

 We do not currently have sufficient staff to conduct our clinical trials ourselves, and therefore, we will rely on third parties to conduct certain aspects of any future clinical trials.
-We previously contracted with a CRO to conduct components of our clinical trials and anticipate contracting with a CRO to conduct components of any future clinical trial for Arakoda, Tafenoquine (Arakoda or other regimen) for non-malaria prevention indications, or Celgosivir or any future clinical trials for our other product candidates.
+We previously contracted with a CRO to conduct components of our clinical trials and anticipate contracting with a CRO to conduct components of any future clinical trial for Arakoda or Celgosivir or any future clinical trials for our other product candidates.
 As a result, we will have less control over many details and steps of any clinical trial, the timing and completion of any clinical trial, the required reporting of adverse events and the management of data developed through any clinical trial than would be the case if we were relying entirely upon our own staff.
 Communicating with outside parties can also be challenging, potentially leading to mistakes as well as difficulties in coordinating activities.
 Outside parties, such as CROs, may have staffing difficulties, may undergo changes in priorities or may become financially distressed, adversely affecting their willingness or ability to conduct our clinical trial.
 We may experience unexpected cost increases that are beyond our control.
 Problems with the timeliness or quality of the work of a CRO may lead us to seek to terminate the relationship and use an alternative service provider.
 However, making any change may be costly and may delay ongoing trials, if any, and contractual restrictions may make such a change difficult or impossible.
 Additionally, it may be impossible to find a replacement organization that can conduct clinical trials in an acceptable manner and at an acceptable cost.